alvivi/BadType/README.md

 BadType provides a family of components based UIKit ones that enable live view into Interface Builder.
 These components are declared in [`BadType/BadType/BadTypeIBWorkaround.swift`](https://github.com/alvivi/BadType/blob/master/BadType/BadTypeIBWorkaround.swift).
-To use them, first change the the view's **custom class** attribute to their corresponding BadType class (for example, from `UILabel` to `BTLabel`, `UIButton` to `BTButton`, etc), and then set the **font style** attribute to a name of a valid font style in your catalog (standard styles are `Headline`, `Body`, `Footnote` and so on).
+To use them, first change the view's **custom class** attribute to their corresponding BadType class (for example, from `UILabel` to `BTLabel`, `UIButton` to `BTButton`, etc).
+Then set the **font style** attribute to a name of a valid font style in your catalog (standard styles are `Headline`, `Body`, `Footnote` and so on).
 The font style attribute is **case-sensitive**.

 ![](https://cloud.githubusercontent.com/assets/23727/12514991/5a59dab6-c126-11e5-8b16-45535eb86e81.png)

-#### Enabling Interface Builder Support Using BadType as Framework
+#### Enabling Interface Builder Support Using BadType as a Framework

 To enable Interface Builder support you have to use a workaround.
 Frameworks do not carry `@IBDesignable` and `@IBInspectable` information, so Interface Builder does not see any custom views defined by BadType.
-To solve this problem, we have two options: add BadType to your project as target, or define in your project all custom views.
+To solve this problem, we have two options: add BadType to your project as a target, or define in your project all custom views.
 Here are the steps needed to use BadType as Framework and Interface Builder Support.